Best Brokerage Firms

 You can open new account or transfer your existing brokerage house account by clicking on one of the links on the Brokerage-Review.com website.
 Optionshouse and

-The best online brokerage for beginner investors and for IRA accounts is Scottrade - there are no IRA fees: individual retirement account setup, inactivity, or annual maintenance fees.
+The best online brokerage for beginner investors and for IRA accounts is OptionsXpress - there are no IRA fees: individual retirement account setup, inactivity, or annual maintenance fees.

 Unlike most of its competitors, the company does not even charge customers for closing their IRA account.

-If you are only comfortable investing with large, well-known online brokerage firm, then either Scottrade or OptionsXpress
+If you are only comfortable investing with large, well-known online brokerage firm, then OptionsXpress

-(now owned by Charles Schwab) will be great choices.
-These two companies belong to the "Big 5 Brokerages" - the five largest brokerage houses in the U.S.
+(now owned by Charles Schwab) will be great choice.
+The company belongs to the "Big 5 Brokerages" - the five largest brokerage houses in the U.S.

 For active stock and options traders Optionshouse offers one of the best brokerage accounts with cheap trading costs as well as an award winning suite of